kylelin47/subjunctive/README.md

 To get all everything set up, clone our repository, create a virtualenv, and install dependencies:

+Set the path to your virtualenv in environment variables

     $ git clone https://github.com/ufgmg/subjunctive
     $ cd subjunctive
     $ virtualenv.py .env